ruevs/libspnavdev/README.md

 run the test[.exe] program that is built in the examples directory when you [compile](#Building) the library.

+Or download the latest automatically built binary of the test program for [**Windows here**](https://nightly.link/ruevs/libspnavdev/workflows/cd/master/Windows.zip).

 ## Building

 Irrespective of the OS used, before building, check out the project and the necessary submodules: